 The wider cultural context of the Morte seems to support this paper's reading of it as a text that reflects the spirit of the late Middle Ages.
 The fifteenth century's religious setting was, for example, marked by the secularisation of the clergy, an event that was accompanied by an advent of new ideas towards religion and ethics.
 This reformed outlook to the religious institution was substantially initiated by Ockham and his fellow nominalists.
 In fact, the constitutional papacy that was established in the fifteenth century was originally proposed by Ockham in the fourteenth century (Ockham discussed the significance of constitutional papacy and believed that the state should have supremacy over the church; see Kenny and Smyth 1997:315).
 Interestingly, this attitude towards the religious institution is shared by Malory himself, who is believed to have been hostile about the authority of the church.
-Malory's writing portrays Rome as a corrupt, menacing power and reflects a degree of questioning the entire Christian mindset.9
+Malory's writing portrays Rome as a corrupt, menacing power and reflects a degree of questioning the entire Christian mindset.

-In fact, Malory's awareness the theological and philosophical debate of his time is a reflection of late medieval culture's general public awareness of the scholastic discourse.
-Strongly supporting an intersection between nominalism and the literature of the late Middle Ages, Richard Utz asserts that late medieval culture was characterised by a high degree of public awareness of philosophical debate.
-In trying to establish a relationship between Ockham's nominalism, as a theory, and the literature of the later Middle Ages, he proposes that a nominalist thinker can be a "direct (textual) source".
-Yet, Utz is more inclined to support the possibility that nominalism represented a typical late medieval mindset or zeitgeist (1995:10-15).
-A direct influence of nominalism on literary texts is also suggested by Hugo Keiper who argues that Ockham "soon came to hold the stage in quite lop-sided ways" (1997:29).
-Other critics have argued that it is nominalism, rather than Scotus's voluntarism, that was influential from the mid-to-late fourteenth century.
-William Courtenay, for instance, asserts that nominalism was dominant in the universities in England throughout the later Middle Ages.
-Given the fact that the nominalist theology was preached widely, Courtenay argues that it had a great impact on the period's literature (1974).
-In addition to this, there appeared a serious tendency to popularise philosophical ideas and to bridge the gap between academic and popular discourses.
-For example, some books, the aim of which was to make philosophical ideas more accessible to lay readers, were published.
-An example is the English Dominican Philosopher Robert Holcot's (d.
-1349) commentary on the Book of Wisdom, Super Libros Sapientiae.
-The major aim of this book was to spread nominalism among the non-specialist population and was a best seller in the late Middle Ages (Utz 1995:14; see also Coleman 1981:263-65; on the wide circulation of the book and how it was available in any good library, see Pantin 1995:145).
+In fact, Malory's awareness of the theological and philosophical debate of his time is a reflection of late medieval culture's general public awareness of the scholastic discourse.
+Strongly advocating for an intersection between nominalism and the literature of the later Middle Ages, Richard Utz contends that this period was marked by a heightened public consciousness of philosophical discourse.
+While exploring the connection between Ockham's nominalism, as a theory, and the literature of the later Middle Ages, he suggests the potential for a nominalist thinker to serve as "direct (textual) source".
+However, Utz leans more towards supporting the belief that nominalism represented a typical late medieval mindset or zeitgeist (1995:10-15).
+Hugo Keiper also proposed a direct influence of nominalism on literary texts and argued that Ockham "soon came to hold the stage in quite lop-sided ways" (1997:29).
+Due to the widespread dissemination of nominalist theology, Courtenay argued that it had a great impact on the literature of the period (1974).
+Furthermore, there appeared a serious inclination towards popularising philosophical concepts and bridging the divide between academic and popular discourses.
+This trend was exemplified by the publication of books aimed at rendering philosophical ideas more comprehensible to lay readers.
+One such example is the commentary on the Book of Wisdom, Super Libros Sapientiae, authored by the English Dominican Philosopher Robert Holcot's (d.
+1349).
+The primary objective of this book was to disseminate nominalism to a broader audience beyond specialists, making it a widely popular publication throughout the late

+Middle Ages (Utz 1995:14; see also Coleman 1981:263-65; on the wide circulation of the book and how it was available in any good library, see Pantin 1995:145).